David Misch

 David Emery Misch (born February 19, 1961) is an American serial killer and rapist who was convicted of killing three women in northern California from 1986 to 1989.
-He is also currently awaiting trial for the murder of Michaela Garecht, a 9-year-old girl whose 1988 disappearance achieved notoriety in the San Francisco Bay Area and sparked a decades-long search before Misch was linked to the crime in 2020.
+He is also, as of June 2026, awaiting trial for the murder of Michaela Garecht, a 9-year-old girl whose 1988 disappearance achieved notoriety in the San Francisco Bay Area and sparked a decades-long search before Misch was linked to the crime in 2020.

 Early life

 David Emery Misch was born on February 19, 1961, in Chicago, Illinois, but in the mid-1960s, his family moved to Santa Clara, California, where he spent his youth and teenage years.
 Misch's father, Robert, was an alcoholic who was aggressive towards his wife and son.
 As a result of the constant physical assaults, David lost all interest in the educational process some time in the mid-1970s.
 In later interviews, he said that he blamed his mother for not stopping the abuse.

 As he often clashed with his parents, Misch spent most of his time on the streets and began engaging in criminal activities at the age of 16.